DataDog/documentation/content/en/containers/cluster_agent/setup.md

 ## Monitoring AWS managed services

-To monitor an AWS managed service like MSK, ElastiCache, or RDS, set `clusterChecksRunner` to create a pod with an IAM role assigned through the serviceAccountAnnotation in the Helm chart.
+To monitor an AWS managed service like MSK, ElastiCache, or RDS, set `clusterChecksRunner` to create a Pod with an IAM role assigned through the serviceAccountAnnotation in the Helm chart.
 Then, set the integration configurations under `clusterAgent.confd`.

 {{< code-block lang="yaml" >}}
 clusterChecksRunner: